sebastiandedeyne/sebastiandedeyne.com/content/posts/adventure-time-with-webpack.md

 ## More resources

 - The webpack docs — [https://webpack.js.org](https://webpack.js.org/concepts/)
-- Webpack Your Bags: A getting started post by madewithlove — [madewithlove.be](http://blog.madewithlove.be/post/webpack-your-bags/)
+- the webpack Your Bags: A getting started post by madewithlove — [madewithlove.be](http://blog.madewithlove.be/post/webpack-your-bags/)
 - Our base gulp + webpack workflow in an npm package — [Github](https://github.com/spatie-custom/blender-gulp)
 - A similar but simpler example: this website's webpack configuration — [Github](https://github.com/sebastiandedeyne/v1.sebastiandedeyne.com/blob/78638073ad7c3de2a59a2257834707799028a705/webpack.config.js)